Confinement and dynamical chiral symmetry breaking in a non-perturbative renormalizable quark model: A confining quark model

-Let us collect a few observations. (i) In a loop expansion, $\Lambda$ will unavoidably enter any calculated quantity.
-However, assuming that passing to higher order one gets closer to the exact result, which encompasses $\Lambda$-independence, we can fix $\Lambda$ in a case-by-case scenario by the principle of minimal sensitivity (PMS) \cite{Stevenson:1981vj}: we look for solutions of $\frac{\p E_{vac}}{\p \Lambda}=0$ or higher derivatives if the latter eq.~has no zeros. (ii) $\Gamma$ itself could be examined using the background field method \cite{Jackiw:1974cv}; then we do no longer need the sources and can set them to zero. (iii) If the dynamics would decide that $\braket{\Sigma}=\braket{\sigma}=0$, then we are dealing with nothing else than QCD without D$\chi$SB, as the trivial and thus irrelevant unities can be integrated out.
+Finally, if the dynamics would decide that $\braket{\Sigma}=\braket{\sigma}=0$, then we are dealing with nothing else than QCD without D$\chi$SB, as the trivial and thus irrelevant unities can be integrated out.
 If, on the contrary, $\braket{\Sigma}\neq0$ by means of dimensional transmutation, we find ourselves in a vacuum where chiral invariance is dynamically broken.
 We draw attention to the invariance of the action itself, $\delta_5S_f=0$, since naturally $\delta_5\Sigma=-\delta_5\mathcal{O}_1$.
-The r\^{o}le of $\braket{\sigma}$ is to furnish a dynamical mass for the auxiliary fermion fields. (iv) What about the standard chiral condensate, $\braket{\opsi\psi}$?
-We find $\braket{\opsi\psi}\propto \braket{\Sigma}$, for example by adding a mass term $\mu$ to $\opsi\psi$ in \eqref{hs2} and deriving the vacuum energy w.r.t.~$\mu$ at the end whilst setting $\mu=0$.
-This illustrates the 1-1 correspondence between $\braket{\Sigma}$, $\braket{\opsi\psi}$ and chiral symmetry breaking. (v) With a bare quark mass $\mu$, the tree level quark propagator yields
+The r\^{o}le of $\braket{\sigma}$ is to furnish a dynamical mass for the auxiliary fermion fields.